-At Amaya Wound Healing & Aesthetics, we perform laser hair removal in the office using an advanced laser device to solve this problem.
+At Amaya Wound Healing & Aesthetics, Dr. Amaya performs laser hair removal in the office using an advanced laser device to solve this problem.
 Laser hair removal is performed once the surgical wound is successfully closed.
 Treatments are separated by six-week intervals and focus on the area around the closed surgical scar.

-Every individual is different but typically, six treatments are required to remove the majority of the hair.
-Their staff is experienced at performing laser hair removal in this area in teens and adults.
-This procedure will reduce the risk of new pilonidal cysts from arising.
+Every individual is different, but typically six treatments are required to remove the majority of the hair.
+The staff is experienced at performing laser hair removal in this area in teens and adults.
+This procedure will reduce the risk of new pilonidal cysts from recurring.